borglab/gtsfm/gtsfm/frontend/cacher/README.md

 various implementations with minimal code changes in other classes.

 ## Why?
 - In the deep-learning based front-end configuration for GTSFM, neural-nets are used for both these modules.
-These slow down the pipeline by a significant factor and leads to slower iteration.
+Executing these on a CPU slows down the pipeline by a significant factor and leads to slower iteration.
 - Having a cache will speed up local testing, as well as CI runs.

 ## Design Philosophy